wp-plugins/si-contact-form/trunk/readme.txt

 = Do I have to also install the plugin "SI CAPTCHA Anti-Spam" for the CAPTCHA to work? =

 No, this plugin includes the CAPTCHA feature code for this contact form.
-The "SI CAPTCHA for Wordpress" plugin is a separate plugin for comment and registration forms spam protection.
+The "SI CAPTCHA Anti-Spam" plugin is a separate plugin for comment and registration forms spam protection.

 = I use the plugin "SI CAPTCHA Anti-Spam" for my comment and registration forms, is it still needed? =

-Yes, if you want protection for the comment and registration forms, the plugin "SI CAPTCHA for Wordpress" should be installed.
+Yes, if you want protection for the comment and registration forms, the plugin "SI CAPTCHA Anti-Spam" should be installed.
 The two plugins have the same CAPTCHA library but are totally separate.

 = Does this work on WPMU or BuddyPress? =